 For the Main Dough

-- After 24 hours, uncover the bowl with the 'starter' in and transfer it to the Thermomix bowl.
+- After 24 hours, uncover the bowl with the 'starter' and transfer it to the Thermomix bowl.

-- Score the top of the dough with a sharp knife (see photo 8 in recipe post) then transfer it with the greaseproof paper underneath into the hot oven.
+- Score the top of the dough with a sharp knife (see photo 8 in the recipe post), then transfer it with the greaseproof paper underneath into the hot oven.
 Carefully pour some water into the bottom hot tin so that the steam will give the bread a lovely crisp crust.

 - Bake in the oven for 30-35 minutes until the loaf is golden and sounds hollow when tapped underneath.